Foundation Competencies

 Important: Important

-Please ensure you check the guidance carefully to confirm the appropriate method to demonstrate your foundation competence.
-If you are required to submit a Certificate of Readiness to Enter Specialty Training (CREST) form with your application and do not do so then you will not be offered another opportunity to upload it and your application will not proceed to the next stage of the process.
+If you are required to submit evidence of competence, for example a Foundation Programme Certificate of Completion (FPCC) or a Certificate of Readiness to Enter Specialty Training (CREST), with your application, and do not do so then you will not be offered another opportunity to upload it and your application will not proceed to the next stage of the process.

 When applying to CT1/ST1 posts, you are required to provide evidence of achievement of Foundation Competence within the 3½ years prior to the intended commencement date for the advertised post(s).